 Columbia Community Connection Columbia Community Connection

-Pastor Gladen “Stan” Rosengren passed away on March 6th, 2025 at Adventist Health Columbia Gorge in The Dalles, Oregon.
-Stan was born October 9th, 1934, and was 90 years of age at the time of passing.
+Lynnetta Dunbar passed away on October 4, 2025, at home in Hood River, Oregon.
+Lynnetta was born on November 20, 1962, and was 62 years of age at the time of passing.

 Read More